November 10, 2022

 Additionally, these sensors can sense nerve impulses, a feature that could be harnessed to stimulate movement in prosthetics and create a new way for patients to move artificial limbs purely using thought via virtual reality.

-Bosch has also partnered with IBM to further its research in quantum computing.
-The company hopes to combine these learnings in quantum sensors and quantum computing to cement Germany as a leader in the emerging quantum market.
+Bosch has also partnered with IBM to further its research in quantum computing, with the company hoping to combine these learnings in quantum sensors and quantum computing to cement Germany as a leader in the emerging quantum market.

 “Quantum technology is crucial for Europe’s technological sovereignty,” he said.
 “It’s important that we don’t leave it to other regions to develop on their own, but instead open up industrial areas of application and develop business models without delay.”